Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 activated when you open a shell in the container or use `singularity exec` instead of `singularity run`.
 We are now building a second virtual environment on top of that one that also uses its packages.
 Even though many people don't recommend nesting virtual environments, it just works if you are careful.
-Don't try to take the new virtual environment that we've build here to a different base container with different package versions though, as that may result in version conflicts.
+Don't try to take the new virtual environment that we've built here to a different base container with different package versions though, as that may result in version conflicts.
 It is definitely safer to rebuild the virtual environment if you switch to a newer version of the PyTorch container.